sergiohidalgo818/kafka-vs-rabbitmq/README.md

 ## Execution

-Be ensure to do all the [docker](#docker) installation steps and the python modules inside *"requirements.txt"*.
+Be ensure to do all the [docker](#docker) installation steps and to have installed the python modules inside *"requirements.txt"*.
 Then type the following command:

 ```bash
 make